 But my opinion on scones took a total 180 a few years ago when I attended a cooking event in the Panera Bread test kitchen.
 Turns out that I’ve been eating all the wrong scones because when done right, these sweet treats sit tiptoe into a world of pastry perfection.

-Since then, I mastered chocolate chip scones, cinnamon scones, and strawberry lemon scones.
+Since then, I mastered chocolate chip scones, ham & cheese scones, cinnamon scones, lavender scones, and strawberry lemon scones.
 I use the same master scone recipe for each flavor, a formula promising the BEST scone texture.
-By the way, I wrote an entire post devoted to my favorite base scone recipe.
+By the way, I wrote an entire post devoted to my favorite base scones recipe.
 Today we’re making blueberry scones, which is definitely my favorite scone flavor.

 There’s no denying these are the best blueberry scones on the planet.
 Strong statement, right?
 Trust me.

 These Blueberry Scones Have:

 - An overflow of blueberries

 - Mega vanilla icing drizzles

 Nothing but basic ingredients coming together to produce something extraordinary. 🙂